kunaltelangi/prodat/examples/README.md

 See [R flow examples](/examples/R) for instructions

 ## Examples
-Listed below are actions you might want to take with Datmo.
+Listed below are actions you might want to take with prodat.
 For each we have listed if there are any example for each type of flow.
 You can navigate to the specific flow folder to find the exact instructions for each example.